-Despite the name, butter beans are quite different from butter -- they contain no fat and are rich in carbohydrates and fiber.
+Despite the name, butter beans are quite different from butter — they contain no fat and are rich in carbohydrates and fiber.
 Butter beans are also rich in protein, which may make them beneficial for inclusion in a vegetarian diet as a protein source.

 Video of the Day

-According to the nutrition information from MyFitnessPal, each 1/2 cup serving of butter beans contains 90 calories.
-If you base your daily calorie intake on the suggested level of 2,000 calories, then one serving of butter beans provides 4.5 percent of your daily intake.
+According to LIVESTRONG's food database MyPlate, each half cup serving of butter beans contains from 80 to 100 calories.
+If you base your daily calorie intake on the suggested level of 2,000 calories, then one serving of butter beans provides from four to five percent of your daily intake.

 The National Library of Medicine and National Institutes of Health explain that fiber is a vital nutrient that aids in digestion and keeps you feeling full.

 Each half cup serving of butter beans provides from five to seven grams of protein, according to MyPlate.
 Protein is essential for supporting the structure of your body's tissues.